joshua-fogg/React-Redux-Note-Revision/README.md

     - have the theme change automatically depending on time of day
     - touch up the design to add your own flare

-Thanks for all your efforts.
-We look forward to seeing what you come up with.

-Actionstep Frontend Team.